NYPL/ami-preservation/docs/pages/film-assessment.md

 ---

-# Film Assessment
+## Film Assessment Schedule

-Proposed schedule: film assessment and rehousing (note that this does not include assessment): **to be completed in 2.5 years starting July 2018 (18,789 items per AVP report)**
+Film assessment and rehousing (note that this does not include assessment): **to be completed in 2.5 years starting July 2018 (18,789 items per AVP report)**

 | **Grant Period** | **Activities** | **Staff Responsible** |